lamarquise/printf/README.md

 return (-8) if error because i do rlen += latoi and since rlen can already be > 0, i don't know how much to decrese by to have it be exactly -1, so way to big ret and <= -1 if check.
+Made to turn string into a long so can manage addresses/pointers.

 ft fstrjoin():